brysonsteck/lset/README.md

+# :warning: Hey you! :warning:

+This repo contains a new and ongoing project.
+Currently, this repo works and installs correctly on the 3 systems I tested this on, but there are more features and polishing to be done.
+With that being said, enjoy!

 # `lset`: The **L**inux **S**treamer's **E**ssential **T**oolkit

 Ever wanted to stream on Linux and *really* don't want to mess with any yucky online services to make your stream worthwhile?
 Well now you can, using your own self hosted tools!